Annual Title I Schoolwide Plan

-Literacy instruction at BES is integrated within the IB-PYP Units of Inquiry so that students develop reading and writing skills through explicit instruction and then have the opportunity to apply them within the context of authentic, motivating, real-world investigations.
+Literacy instruction at BES is integrated within the IB-PYP Units of Inquiry so that students develop reading and writing skills through explicit instruction and then have the opportunity to apply them within the context of authentic, motivating real-world investigations.
 BES staff teach reading and writing skills through a workshop model that focuses on adopting the behaviors of lifelong readers and writers.
-Focus lessons are delivered through a what, why, how structure.
+Focus lessons are explicit and targeted, at times delivered through a what, why, how structure.
 Teachers share what students will learn, why it is relevant to their journey as developing readers and writers, and then explicitly model how to execute the skill.
 Students are then given the space and time to explore these skills on their own and then afforded opportunities to be engaged in teacher conferences and small group instruction where they are provided relevant and immediate feedback.

 In writing workshop, students starting in Kindergarten explore a wide variety of genres ranging from persuasive writing to poetry to narrative nonfiction.
 Teachers and students inquire together about the craft moves of an author by exploring the teachers’ own writing in the genre, studying published mentor texts in these genres, and by writing shared texts together.
 Students are then given choice of topic to try out these craft moves within a piece of writing.
-Within this structure, teachers confer with individual students or work with flexible small groups to deliver targeted individual instruction based on teacher observation and data.
+Within this structure, teachers confer with individual students or work with flexible small groups to deliver targeted, individual instruction based on teacher observation and data.

 In addition to receiving targeted development of reading and writing skills, students have the opportunity to apply these skills within their exploration of the big Social Studies and Science concepts that are simultaneously being explored the IB-PYP Units of Inquiry.
 Belvedere staff acknowledges first that students take away more metacognitive awareness of learning after opportunities to apply skills and knowledge in multiple contexts, across multiple subjects.